Scenario-Cloud/frontend-developer-exam/README.md

 There is mockup included in this project located at: /app/designs directory.
 Your goal is to come up with a UI based on those designs.
 You may use any UI frameworks and tools you are comportable with.
 UI Data are also part of the mockup - you could just use any static data (ea. hard-coded data or static JSON data) and you don't need to do any server-side logic.

 BONUS points:
+Manage to make the UI responsive.

+BONUS points:
 Manage to use SemanticUI as UI framework.

 BONUS points: